Elementary School Teacher

 This lesson explores different transit systems around the world and unpacks the decision-making process behind transportation planning.

 This lesson promotes students' understanding of the power and influence of the media.
+Students will leverage this understanding to develop their own media campaigns for their reimagined metro systems.

 In this lesson, students explore critical media literacy and begin creating their advertisements.